Press Release

 dbenites@umd.edu

-COLLEGE PARK, MD–The Department of Fire Protection Engineering (FPE) at the University of Maryland will host its annual Christmas Tree Fire Safety Demonstration at 9 a.m.
-ET. on Tuesday, December 12, 2023.
+COLLEGE PARK, MD–The Department of Fire Protection Engineering (FPE) at the University of Maryland (UMD) will host its annual Christmas Tree Fire Safety Demonstration at 9 a.m.
+ET on Thursday, December 12, 2024.

 Why: According to the National Fire Protection Association (NFPA), between 2016-2020, United States fire departments responded to an estimated average of 160 home structure fires per year that began with the ignition of Christmas trees.
-These accidents resulted in an annual average of two civilian deaths, 11 injuries, and approximately $12 million in damages.
-Although Christmas Tree fires are not the most frequent fire events, they are particularly hazardous.
-A 2017 NFPA report found that home structure fires that started with the ignition of a Christmas tree are nearly 4.5 times more deadly than those caused by the burning of any other item.
+These fires caused an annual average of two civilian deaths, 11 civilian injuries, and $12 million in direct property damage.
+However, current statistics indicate that the number of Christmas tree fires has significantly decreased over the years—from a high of 850 in 1980, to 270 in 1998, to 160 more recently—according to a 2022 NFPA study.
+Although Christmas tree fires are not the most frequent fire events, they are particularly challenging to life safety, and represent an outsized impact on direct property damage.
+A 2017 NFPA report found that home structure fires that started with the ignition of a Christmas tree were nearly 4.5 times more deadly than those caused by the burning of any other item.
 This underscores the importance of maintaining safety practices in place when decorating your home for the holiday season.

 What: A series of live experiments will showcase the burning behavior of well-hydrated trees in comparison to unhealthy, dried out ones.
 These tests demonstrate the impact of tree moisture content on ignition, fire growth rate, and peak fire size, which emphasizes the importance of watering the trees to reduce their potential fire hazards.
 More details about the experiments can be found on the event program.

-Who: The Christmas Tree Fire Safety Demonstration event is hosted by FPE, and the experiments will be conducted by Dr. Isaac T. Leventon, a research scientist at the National Institute of Standards and Technology and an Adjunct Lecturer at the University of Maryland.
+Who: The Christmas Tree Fire Safety Demonstration event is hosted by FPE, and the experiments will be conducted by Isaac T. Leventon, a research scientist at the National Institute of Standards and Technology and an adjunct lecturer at UMD.

 Where: The demonstrations will take place inside the Koffel Associates Fire Standards Laboratory, Room 3229 of the J.M.
 Patterson Building at 4356 Stadium Drive University of Maryland, College Park, MD 20742, which is located on the corner of Stadium Dr. and Regents Drive.
 To access directions to the building on Google Maps, click here.

 Parking: Upon registration, a validation code will be provided to obtain access to the Regents Drive Garage.
-Special accommodations can be made for those using vehicles that are larger than standard size (e.g. news vans).
+Special accommodations can be made for those using vehicles that are larger than standard size (such as news vans).
 For alternative options, visit the Transportation Services site.

 Registration: If you would like to attend the live demonstrations, please fill out the required form by December 9 at 5 p.m. to secure parking and entrance to the laboratory.